oroinc/documentation/user/back-office/marketing/landing-pages/index.rst

 |

 6. To publish the draft, click |IcPublish| **Publish draft** on the top right of the draft's details page.
 Once the action is confirmed, the draft is published, substituting the original landing page.
-All the drafts previously created for this landing page are then deleted.
+All the drafts previously created for this landing page remain unchanged under the **Drafts** section.